Sankkkett/Sankkkett/README.md

 # Hello!
 I'm Sanket Pawar. 👋

-I'm an enthusiastic IT student and a **final-year B.Tech student** at **Dr. Babasaheb Ambedkar Technological University, Lonere**, with a strong focus on Data Science.
+I'm an enthusiastic IT student and a **B.Tech student** at **Dr. Babasaheb Ambedkar Technological University, Lonere**, with a strong focus on Data Science.
 I enjoy working on projects that leverage data to drive meaningful insights and solve real-world problems.

 ## 🚀 What I Do